-Move the arrow to the reference point (the starting point that you want to measure from) and press ENTER.
+3. Move the arrow to the reference point (the starting point that you want to measure from), and press ENTER.
 A push pin icon marks the starting point.

-Move the arrow to the point of which you want to measure.
-The bearing and distance from the reference point and arrow coordinates appear in the data window at the top of the screen.
+4. Move the arrow to the point want to measure to.
+The bearing and distance from the reference point and arrow coordinates appear in the data window at the top of the display.